esciencecenter-digital-skills/lesson-model-coupling/episodes/03-muscle-connect.md

 ---
-title: "MUSCLE3"
+title: "MUSCLE3 - connecting a model to MUSCLE"
-teaching: 10
+teaching: 60
 exercises: 2
 ---

 :::::::::::::::::::::::::::::::::::::: questions

-- How do you write a lesson using Markdown and `{sandpaper}`?
+- How do you connect an exisiting model code to MUSCLE3?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Explain how to use markdown with The Carpentries Workbench
+-
-- Demonstrate how to include pieces of code, figures, and nested challenge blocks
+-

 ::::::::::::::::::::::::::::::::::::::::::::::::